4.1. LwM2M Client Logic

 Transitions triggered by the anj_core API start with a Deregister message (if the client is registered), followed by closing the connection.

-• State transitions involving connection closures typically reset the network context, except when moving from Registration Session into either Queue Mode or Suspend Mode.
+• State transitions involving connection closures typically reset the network context, except transitions from Registration Session into either Queue Mode or Suspend Mode.

-• All request handling complies with the CoAP specification and supports Block-Wise Transfers.
+• All requests follow the CoAP specification and support Block-Wise Transfers.
 Default transaction parameters can be modified via anj_configuration_t.udp_tx_params and anj_configuration_t.exchange_request_timeout_ms.

-• The client implementation supports exactly one instance of the LwM2M Bootstrap-Server within the Security object and one corresponding LwM2M Server instance across both Server and Security objects.
+• The client supports exactly one LwM2M Bootstrap Server and one regular LwM2M Server instance.

-• The anj_core_ongoing_operation() function ensures safe access and modification of objects that might currently be involved in active client operations.
-Checking the return value of this function may prevent conflicts and data inconsistencies during concurrent object modifications by the client.
+• The anj_core_ongoing_operation() function ensures safe access to objects that might currently be involved in active client operations.
+Always check its return value to avoid conflicts during concurrent modifications.